 ON THIS PAGE: You will find information about when desmoplastic infantile ganglioglioma (DIG) is diagnosed and learn that this diagnosis is uncommon.
 You will also read general information on surviving the disease.
-Remember, survival rates depend on several factors.
 Use the menu to see other pages.

 Brain and spinal cord tumors are the second most common type of cancer in children ages 0 to 14, after leukemia.
 However, DIG is a rare type of childhood brain tumor that is found mainly in children younger than 18 months.

 Children with DIG have an excellent chance of recovery when the tumor is completely removed through surgery (see Types of Treatment).